greedypinky/reactnd-project-myreads/README.md

-# MyReads Project descriptions
+# Udacity React Nanodegree Program: MyReads Project

+## Project Descriptions
  This is a bookshelf app implemented by React that allows user to select and categorize books.
- BooksAPI.js being used to save and update the book state is provided by `Udacity`.
+ Backend API functionalities from BooksAPI.js provided by `Udacity` to get all books from shelves, search books by search query, update the book state.

 ## Main page